-Anode Rod Protection (if so equipped)
+Anode Rod Protection

-The tank of the Suburban water heater is protected by a magnesium or aluminum Anode Rod.
+The tank of your water heater is protected by a magnesium or aluminum Anode Rod.
 The rod absorbs the corrosive action of hot water to prolong the life of the tank.
 Through normal use, the anode rod will deteriorate.
 If water contains high levels of iron and/or sulfate, an anode rod will deteriorate faster; requiring more frequent replacement.
-The water heater manufacturer recommends that the anode rod be replaced annually or when consumption / weight loss is greater than 75 %.
-See the photo at the bottom of the page.
+The water heater manufacturer recommends that the anode rod be replaced annually or when consumption/weight loss is greater than 75%.
+See the photo at the bottom, left of the page.